nebulastream/nebulastream/docs/design/20240710_dependency-management.md

   ]
 ```

-Bumping the vcpkg  `builtin-baseline` to a more recent commit updates dependencies (**G4**,  **G6**).
+Bumping the VCPKG `builtin-baseline` to a more recent commit updates dependencies (**G4**,  **G6**).
 However, incompatibilities can still arise, which may require conversions to be pinned to specific versions.

 During the initial CMake configuration, the build system checks if a `-DCMAKE_TOOLCHAIN_FILE` was provided, which could point to an independently maintained `vcpkg-repository` somewhere on the developer's system.
-If the flag is not present, the CMake configuration will checkout, bootstrap the vcpkg repository, and manually set up the toolchain path before initializing the CMake project.
+If the flag is not present, the CMake configuration will checkout, bootstrap the VCPKG repository, and manually set up the toolchain path before initializing the CMake project.

 ```cmake
 if (CMAKE_TOOLCHAIN_FILE)